Q&A Questions and Answers:

 Yes, there are some great trainers around, but that doesn't mean that their style of training will match yours.
 If you've got the time to invest, why not do it yourself?

 Obviously I can't give you a full training program in the few meg of space my server provides, but I can point you in the right direction.
-Go to the John Lyons web site and check his symposium schedule for a session near you.
+Go to the John Lyons web site and check his clinic schedule for a session near you.
 That weekend should give you what you need to know.
-If, however, you decide not to do the training yourself, the seminar will still help you handle your horse later - and may put you in contact with some Lyons-certified trainers in your area.
+If, however, you decide not to do the training yourself, the clinic will still help you handle your horse later - and may put you in contact with some Lyons-certified trainers in your area.
 Meet the trainer in person and get to know him or her.
 If possible, ride some of the stock they've trained.
 You should check out the potential trainer as carefully as you would a nanny for your own youngster.

 Previous Question | Next Question